 Get as specific as possible.
 Yes, HR software increases productivity and saves time, but for whom?
 When?
 How?
 Examine the benefits not only through the frame of HR but also for other departments.

 Are there specific pain points that software will solve for any of these departments?
 It helps to focus on the disadvantages of having no HR software.
 Explain how performing HR tasks manually is hurting your company as well.

 Use case examples act as a form of proof that is directly applicable to the daily functions of your organization.
 Instead of examining how software helps with every stage of the HR process, pick one or two cases.
 This will allow you to go into deeper detail and show how HR teams will implement the software.

 In the next section, we’ll include a few examples to help you get started.

 An implementation timeline breaks the process into actionable steps.
 Focus on showing why the HR software will be a success through a detailed timeline.
 Divide the implementation by the number of employees required, time, and cost estimated to avoid surprises.

 Try to get as specific as possible and stick with the example you used in the previous step for consistency.
 The most important things to include in your timeline are how long onboarding might take and when you might start seeing the benefits.

 Demonstrating the projected return on investment is a surefire way to garner support.
 Crunch the numbers to see how much time your current HR system costs the company.

-Do the same for how much time it would take and how much it would cost for the same tasks if they were automated.
-Compare costs and come up with an impressive number.
+Do the same for how much time it would take and how much it would cost for the same tasks if you automated them.
+Compare costs and find the most impressive numbers.
 A high ROI will pique everyone’s interest, especially stakeholders.

 Getting stakeholder buy-in can make all the difference.
 Before presenting your case, think about what stakeholders may ask.
 Contemplate their pain points and what your software can do to fix them.